microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 So to keep things as simple as possible we will install `Teams Toolkit CLI` to create declarative copilot with a base template for the app.

-!!! warning "Warning: The prerequisites are currently quite extensive, but this will change with the public preview of Teams toolkit"
+!!! warning "Warning: The prerequisites are currently quite extensive, but this will change with the public preview of Declarative Copilots"

 ### Step 1: Software Pre-Requisites